Canadian Pacific 1278: Disposition

 After the incident, the Gettysburg Railroad gave up on steam operations and only used diesel locomotives for their trains, and the railroad was sold to RailAmerica subsidiary Delaware Valley Railway.
 No. 1278 was indefinitely retired from excursion service after its boiler incident, and the railroad did not attempt any repairs to its damaged firebox.
 The locomotive was later purchased by Jerry Joe Jacobson at an auction in 1998.
-Since 1999, it sat in an Ohio Central Railroad storage facility in Morgan Run, Ohio for several years.
-In 2016, No. 1278 was moved inside the Age of Steam Roundhouse in Sugarcreek, Ohio, safely out of the weather.
-The damage from the firebox incident is repairable, and the locomotive could be restored to operation if desired, but No. 1278 remains on static display within the roundhouse as of 2025.
+In 1999, it was moved to an Ohio Central Railroad (OHCR) storage facility in Morgan Run, Ohio.
+While No. 1278 was cannibalized for spare parts to keep the OHCR's No. 1293 operational, Jacobson hoped to eventually rebuild No. 1278 for excursion usage, but progress never began.
+In 2016, No. 1278 was moved inside the Age of Steam Roundhouse (AOSR) in Sugarcreek, Ohio, for protection from the outdoor elements.
+The damage from the firebox incident is repairable, and the locomotive could be restored to operation if desired, but as of 2026, No. 1278 remains on static display within the roundhouse.